How Payment Disputes Work

-First, a cardholder will contact their issuing bank to request a reversal of the charge—this officially starts the dispute process.
-It’s important to note that Square cannot initiate a chargeback on behalf of a cardholder, even if the cardholder reaches out to us instead of their bank first.
+First, a cardholder will contact their issuing bank to request a reversal of the charge – this officially starts the dispute process.
+It’s important to note that Square cannot initiate a chargeback on behalf of a cardholder, even if the cardholder contacts us first instead of their bank.

 Once the cardholder’s issuing bank begins the dispute process, they issue a chargeback and notify Square that their cardholder filed a claim against a payment processed by a Square merchant.
-Square will notify you that a chargeback was issued--you have a small window to provide documentation to support your claim, usually around 14 days.
+Square will notify you that a chargeback was issued, and you will have a small window of time to provide documentation to support your claim, usually around 14 days.
 This deadline is determined by the card network, not Square, and may vary across different networks.

-If you do not provide evidence to support your claim and the deadline passes, Square will represent the dispute with any information about the disputed payment we already have.
+If you do not provide evidence to support your claim and the deadline passes, Square will respond to the dispute with any information about the disputed payment that we already have.
 However, the likelihood of winning a dispute this way is low.

 Timeline for Outcome

-Note: Square does not have any influence over or determine the resolution of the chargeback process and can only support the merchant by helping present a sound case for review.
+Note: Square does not determine or have any influence over the resolution of the chargeback process and can only support the merchant by helping present a sound case for review.

-Once a dispute outcome is returned, Square will update the status of the dispute in your Disputes Dashboard as soon as we receive a response from the cardholder’s bank.
-However, once a dispute has been resolved by the cardholder’s bank, Square must abide by the outcome and no longer has a right to escalate or continue challenging the dispute on your behalf.
+Once a dispute outcome is issued, Square will update the status of the dispute in your Disputes Dashboard as soon as we receive a response from the cardholder’s bank.
+However, once a dispute has been resolved by the cardholder’s bank, Square must abide by the outcome and is no longer entitled to escalate or continue challenging the dispute on your behalf.

 For more information about what happens when you receive a dispute with Square, you can review our Payment Disputes Walkthrough